Reference Applications

 K9Chat

 A lightweight browser-based chat example built on the K9-AIF Framework.
+A clean starting point for understanding how K9-AIF separates agent logic, routing, inference configuration, persistence, and UI integration.

 • Squad + Agent execution pattern